robtweed/ewd-qoper8-express/README.md

 - query: contains req.query (ie any URL name/value pairs)
 - content: for POST requests, the parsed JSON payload

-Two events are emitted in the worker on receipt of these messages:
+The ewd-qoper8-express worker-side module emits two events on receipt of these messages:

 - expressMessage: all express/qoper8 messages can be handled with this.

          worker.on('expressMessage', function(messageObj, send, finished) {...});

-- each message will also trigger an event based on the message type value, eg:
+- each message will also emit an event that is specific to the message type value, eg:

          worker.on('vista.login', function(messageObj, send, finished) {...});

 For both events, the callback function takes 3 arguments: